 David Baldwin works as a consultant respiratory physician sub-specialising in lung cancer and mesothelioma and interventional procedures.
-He is Chair of the Clinical Expert Group for Lung Cancer, NHS England and Clinical Director of the East Midlands Cancer Alliance.
 He is Honorary Professor in the School of Medicine at the University of Nottingham.
-He has obtained research grants from a variety of charities and NIHR.
+He is Lead Clinician for Lung Cancer, NHSE and Chair of the UK Clinical Expert Group for Lung Cancer and Mesothelioma.
+He is Advisor to the UK National Screening Committee, DHSC.
+He has obtained research grants from a variety of charities and NIHR to a total value of over £35M as applicant and co-applicant.
 His primary research interests are in CT screening and lung cancer epidemiology.
-He is lead respiratory physician on the UK CT lung cancer screening trial (UKLS).
-He has published over 190 papers.
-He has held the positions of Honorary Secretary of the British Thoracic Society, Clinical Lead on the NICE Lung Cancer Guideline Development Group and Chair of the Quality Standards Group on Lung Cancer.
-He works with Public Health England and the National Cancer Research Institute and is Chair of the Screening Prevention and Early Diagnosis Group.
+He is leading the novel recruitment work package in the 4-in-the-Lung-Run project.
+He was lead respiratory physician on the UK CT lung cancer screening trial (UKLS).
+He has published over 240 papers, including three influential guidelines.
+He has held the positions of Honorary Secretary of the British Thoracic Society, Clinical Lead on the NICE Lung Cancer Guideline Development Group, Chair of the Quality Standards Group on Lung Cancer, Clinical Director of the East Midlands Cancer Alliance and Chair of the Screening Prevention and Early Diagnosis Group for the National Cancer Research Institute. .
 He enjoys time with his family and is a keen windsurfer and advanced instructor.

 I completed 11 years of post-graduate training and became accredited in general medicine and respiratory medicine in 1996.
 As a consultant, I practised general (internal) medicine and respiratory medicine until 2011 and now limit this to respiratory medicine.
 I am based at Nottingham University Hospitals (City Campus).
 I have experience in all areas of respiratory medicine and have a special interest in lung cancer, pleural disease, and interventional bronchoscopy and thoracoscopy.